 Arkadia – Church Of Aghia Theodora

-This is definitely a weird Greek church that is located in the Arkadia Prefecture, close to Megalopolis.
+This is definitely a weird Greek church that is located in the Arkadia Prefecture, close to Megalopolis, one of the fantastic energy places in Greece.
 There are 17 trees that embrace a church built in the 12th century.
 Brunches actually pop through the roof and you never see the roots.
 Experts do not understand this phenomenon.
 Public tradition says that Saint Theodora was responsible as her body became the church, while the hair grew into the trees that surround the church.
 Positive energy can be found all around this church so you do want to consider a visit.

 Argolida – Asclepion At Epidaurus